Athletics: Men's Basketball

 Pat McDonald joined the Mule basketball staff for the 2012-13 season.
 A native of Stroudsburg, Pa., McDonald played soccer at Wilkes University for two seasons before transferring to the University of Pittsburgh, where he studied international politics and French and graduate cum laude.
 McDonald has worked summer camps at Pitt, Villanova, Penn State and Southern Cal and spent multiple summers working at the Hoop Group Skills Academy in the Poconos.
 In the summer of 2011, he was development and communications intern at PeacePlayers International, whose mission is "to unite, educate and inspire young people in divided communities through basketball."

 Assistant Coach Marqus Hunter

-Marqus Hunter is in his second season as an assistant basketball coach at Muhlenberg.
+Marqus Hunter is in his third season as an assistant basketball coach at Muhlenberg.
 A 2009 graduate of Misericordia University, Hunter was a four-year member of the Cougar basketball team and received the Coaches Achievement Award as a senior.
 He went on to earn his master's in organizational management, with a specialization in human resources, from Misericordia while working as an athletic administration intern.
 Hunter, who hails from Paterson, N.J., also has experience as a teacher's aid in the Dallas, Pa., school district and a human resources intern at Guard Insurance Group in Wilkes-Barre, Pa.
 In addition to his coaching duties, he is assistant to the athletic director and multicultural program director at Muhlenberg.